All Products

 image

-3. Click Next, enter a name for the policy, such as AliyunSASC-AgentlessScan-Policy, and click Create Policy.
+3. Click Next, enter a policy name such as AliyunSASC-AgentlessScan-Policy, and click Create Policy.

 Step 1: Create a CloudTrail trail

-In this step, you create a trail in AWS CloudTrail.
-The trail records and stores all management operations on cloud resources within a specified region.
-These logs provide the data that is required for CSPM data collection.
-For more information, see the AWS documentation about creating a trail.
+A CloudTrail trail records all management operations on cloud resources in a specified region.
+For more information, see the AWS documentation on creating a trail.

-On the Choose Trail Attributes page, configure the following settings and click Next.
+2. On the Choose Trail Attributes page, configure the following settings and click Next:

-• Trail name: Enter a descriptive name, such as aliyun-sasc-audit-trail, for easy identification.
+• Trail name: Enter a descriptive name such as aliyun-sasc-audit-trail.

 • Create New S3 Bucket: Enter a globally unique bucket name in all lowercase letters.

-• Use Existing S3 Bucket: In the Trail Log Bucket Name section, click Browse and select the target bucket from the dialog box.
+• Use Existing S3 Bucket: In the Trail Log Bucket Name field, click Browse and select the target bucket.

 • Log File SSE-KMS Encryption: Clear this check box.
-Use the default Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) to encrypt log files.
+Use the default SSE-S3 encryption (not SSE-KMS).

-On the Choose Log Events page, configure the following settings and click Next.
+3. On the Choose Log Events page, configure: Click Next.

 • Event Type: Management events.